Best Toys for Shiba Inu

 Physical Exercise Recommendations for Shiba Inu

 Physical activity for Shiba Inu should reflect their moderate exercise needs and Small to Medium (17-23 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Shiba Inu, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Look for heavy breathing, slowing pace, reluctance to continue, and lying down during activity as signs of fatigue.
 Shiba Inu dogs with alert, active, attentive traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Shiba Inu dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Shiba Inu benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Shiba Inu